foundry-rs/book/src/tutorials/solidity-scripting.md

 ![Untitled](../images/solidity-scripting%20/compile-successful.png)

-If you get this, it's the contract compiled successfully.
+If your output looks like this, the contracts successfully compiled.

 ### Deploying our contract